sclemson/Shipwrecked/README.md

 ## Artwork

 Each zone in _Shipwrecked_ had a different piece of artwork associated with it.
 As the player progressed into different zones the imagery altered to match the text descriptions.
+Some examples of the different areas of the island are shown below:

 ![Artwork](https://github.com/sclemson/Shipwrecked/blob/main/client/src/images/Shipwrecked%20Artwork.png)